-Setting the cost of goods in a charity shop should be the responsibility of one person, typically the shop manager, so as to ensure consistency.
+Setting the cost of goods in a charity shop should be the responsibility of one person, typically the shop manager, to ensure consistency.
 There are several factors which they will need to consider in choosing a price, including:

-- competition with local charity shops and commercial ‘value’ retailers: goods may need to be priced in a similar range
+- competition: with local charity shops and commercial ‘value’ retailers: goods may need to be priced in a similar range

 - rates of inflation: prices need to rise along with inflation, so as income does not decrease.

 Some charity shops supplement their stocks of donated items with a range of new ‘bought-in goods’, such as Christmas cards or Fairtrade items.

 However, while bought-in goods can attract new customers, there are several negative points which require consideration.
 The sale of these new goods:

 - is more time-consuming and complicated to administer than donated goods - they require VAT returns, stock-takes and order placements

 - has to be administered through a separate trading company

 - could jeopardise a charity’s qualification for rates relief

 - should only be considered where the charity has the resources to properly manage the sales and believes that it will increase profits, perhaps by attracting new customers to the shop.